Use the Read Subjects SDK Method (Tutorial)

 )

-If to_df is False, read_subjects() returns the JSON payload instead of a DataFrame.
+If to_df is False, read_subjects() returns a JSON payload instead of a DataFrame.

 Work with the results